The Merry (Part 2): an Ordshaw Vignette

 Claudia paused halfway up the stone steps to the Marchands’ country house.
 The windows’ golden yellow twinkled with red, green and blue fairy lights (she hated that phrase now), but while music thumped noisily inside, the family’s voices were alarming absent.
 When she’d started walking down the immense driveway only five minutes ago, it had been possible to hear all the boisterous, barbarous voices of Mr Marchand, his brother, the nephew and the three sharp-tongued wives, none of them caring much that they were all speaking at once.
 Now, they were quiet.
 Were they watching a lewd clip on a phone?
 Reading quiet poetry?
 Wishful thinking.

-A familiar fear gripped Claudia all year: were the little sprites back?
+A familiar fear gripped Claudia: were the little sprites back?